rargo/nvim-global/README.md

 :GlobalFindCwordDefinition
 ```

-Find the symbol under cursor definitions, if multiple definitions found, a quickfix window will be shown,
+Find the symbol under cursor, if multiple definitions found, a quickfix window will be shown,
 You can map this to some key.

 ### Find symbol reference